brson/hackmd-collab/compile-time-1.md

 TODO hook

-## Preview: The TiKV Compile-time Saga so far
+## Preview: The TiKV Compile-time adventure so far

 The first entry in this series is just a story about the history of Rust with respect to compilation time.
 Since it might take several more entries before we dive into concrete technical details of what we've done with TiKV's compile times, here's a pretty graph to capture your imagination, without comment.